-Figure 1: Genes that are identified to be associated with StiP, a cysteine protease that is upregulated during long term stationary phase (4).
+Figure 1: Genes that are identified to be associated with StiP, a cysteine protease that is upregulated during long term stationary phase in A. baylyi ADP1 (4).

 My lab is currently interested in a triad of genes called the Ter Y-P that occurs in the same operon as StiP.
 Bioinformatic analysis suggests that they encode a kinase (gene ACIAD1964), and a phosphatase (gene ACIAD1965) and a protein of unknown function (gene ACIAD1966).